-Even when you are at your best you’ll never be good enough for the wrong person.
+Even when you are at your best, you’ll never be good enough for the wrong person.

-When you’re at your worst the right person will be there for you and help pick you up, not keep dragging you under with them.
+When you’re at your worst, the right person will be there for you and help pick you up, not keep dragging you under with them.

-Remember you’re now free to be happy, change your thoughts to positive outcomes for you, positive things will start coming your way, be your own beautiful self, live life your own loving kind way.
-The wrong person will try and destroy you, the right person will walk by your side and raise you up to an even better person.
+Remember you’re now free to be happy, change your thoughts to positive outcomes for you, positive things will start coming your way, be your own beautiful self, live life your own loving, kind way.
+The wrong person will try and destroy you.
+The right person will walk by your side and raise you up to an even better person.

-Start by raising yourself back up, creating your own new dreams, then keep achieving, it’ll soon become natural to you.
+Start by raising yourself back up, creating your own new dreams, then keep achieving, and it’ll soon become natural to you.

 Writing down all those negatives of the relationship, and why you are far better off without them, knowing that if you stay or take them back, you’ll most likely be crying on every birthday for the rest of your life.
 Crying now is short term pain for long term gain, working on new dreams and a new life for you, healthier and happier.

 You can, and you will recover from this.